 For more information on SSA applications click here.

-LOW AND NEGLIGIBLE RISK RESEARCH: An expedited review process is available for research to be conducted within NSW where the only foreseeable risks are discomfort or inconvenience.
+LOW AND NEGLIGIBLE RISK RESEARCH: An expedited review process is available for research to be conducted where the only foreseeable risks are discomfort or inconvenience.
 Further advice on what constitutes LNR Research is available here.
 Please note that the following are not eligible for LNR review:

 Research involving the following are only eligible for low and negligible risk review where the research involves the collection of non-identifiable data and carries only a negligible risk: